 Envision describes itself as “a platform for different cultures to coexist in sustainable community, and inspire one another through art, spirituality, yoga, music, dance, performance, education, sustainability, and our fundamental connection with nature.”
 The festival features more than 60 musical performers, non-musical performance artists on display around the clock, world-class yogis, body healing workshops, static and dynamic art installations (art is truly everywhere you look), and much more.
 Dozens of composting toilets, zero landfill waste of any kind distributed, biodegradable disposables such as plates and utensils, and other sustainable initiatives set Envision apart from more wasteful events of its scale.
 Consider attending even if this type of environment is outside of your comfort zone; it can be a truly transformative experience that will stay with you forever.

 Four-day general admission tickets start in the $300 range, not including add-ons such as car camping and airport shuttles.
 VIP tickets start in the $600 range.
 If you’re on a tight budget, check Envision Festival’s Facebook page for opportunities to win free or discounted tickets.
-Also, 2017 Envision tickets are currently on sale, so buy early because the festival sells out every year.

 5. Visit Parque Nacional Volcán Arenal